Following system colour scheme Selected dark colour scheme Selected light colour scheme

 ASCII format

-When the PyUnicode_FORMAT_ASCII format is request for export, the PyUnicode_FORMAT_UCS1 export format is used for ASCII and Latin-1 strings.
+When the PyUnicode_FORMAT_ASCII format is request for export, the PyUnicode_FORMAT_UCS1 export format is used for ASCII strings.

-The PyUnicode_FORMAT_ASCII format is mostly useful for PyUnicode_Import() to validate that the string only contains ASCII characters.
+The PyUnicode_FORMAT_ASCII format is mostly useful for PyUnicode_Import() to validate that a string only contains ASCII characters.

 Embedded NUL characters are allowed: they can be imported and exported.